EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 3. The more specific your request is, the more likely you'll receive guidance.
 If you say: "I need help with backend deployment", mentors probably will not bother.
 You can figure that out on your own.
 But if you ask: "I implemented using Django and don't need 2 separate docker containers to deploy locally.
 Should I still separate frontend and backend?", the mentor will respond quickly.

 That said, if you get stuck or are not sure how to proceed, you can ask on Slack for help.
-We will try to address and help out as much as you can.
+We will try to address and help out as much as we can.
 We just don't want you to take mentorship for granted.

 Here is some general guidance on how to go about the assignment: